Nick689/CustomPOS/Server-install.md

 ```

 # USERS CREATE & PRIVILEGE
-### CREATE AND GRANT ADMINISTRATOR: (access via LibreOffice Base) (be carefull with these privileges: accidental mouse move will creat new inserts)
+### CREATE AND GRANT ADMINISTRATOR (access via LibreOffice-Base, be carefull with these privileges: accidental mouse move will creat new inserts)
 ```
 CREATE USER 'admin'@'x.x.x.%' IDENTIFIED BY 'password';
 GRANT ALL ON custompos.customer TO 'admin'@'x.x.x.%';